Literary Fiction Genres

 Courtroom mysteries are often set in England, and much of the drama takes place within the walls of that ultra-formal environment.
 P.D.
 James's "Commander Dalgliesh" tales fit this bill.
 Erle Stanley Gardner's "Perry Mason" franchise is the dominant American example, and Mary E. Martin's "Osgoode Trilogy" another.

 Locked Room or Puzzle mysteries are a narrow subgenre, in which careful observation and extraordinary logic reveal the means of a seemingly impossible crime (or escape).
 Edgar Allen Poe launched it with his 1841 short story "The Murders in the Rue Morgue."
 Another early example is Gaston Leroux's 1907 novel The Mystery of the Yellow Room, first published in French.
-(The Greek historian Herodotus is credited with the very oldest known example.)
+(The Greek historian Herodotus is credited with the very oldest known example, however the Catholic Bible's Daniel chapter 14 has another.)
 Edward D. Hoch's numerous stories in "Ellery Queen" magazine have long dominated this category.
 Steven Saville's short story "Bury My Heart at the Garrick" depicts Harry Houdini both exposing and performing similar (nonlethal) feats.

 Police Procedural (forensic, futuristic, serial killer, stalker, etc.)

 This is a vast descriptive category.
 The protagonist is a police detective (or team of officers and technicians) who is tasked with catching fiendishly clever killer(s).
 Usually the story switches back and forth between the viewpoint of the investigator(s) and the criminal(s) as the crime spree continues.
 Lawrence Treat's 1945 novel V as in Victim, and Hillary Waugh's 1952 Last Seen Wearing, are early examples.
 Real-life policeman Joseph Wambaugh used his experience to write The New Centurions and several other novels.
-Jack Webb's 1951 series Dragnet was followed by numerous similar TV shows.
+Jack Webb's 1951 series Dragnet pioneered the way for genre TV shows such as Columbo.

 Barry Longyear's "Jaggers and Shad" stories feature two British detectives who, in a high-tech future, have their minds transferred into a variety of animal bodies, most notably a gorilla and mallard duck.